 Kansas utilizes the National Career Clusters® Framework.
 Technological advances and global competition have transformed the nature of work.
 Tomorrows jobs will require additional knowledge, improved skills and highly flexible workers who continually update their knowledge and skills.
 Career Clusters link what students learn in school to the knowledge and skills they need for success in post-secondary education and careers.
 In Kansas secondary schools, 36 Career Pathways are offered, spanning across all 16 Career Clusters.
 A Career Cluster is a grouping of occupations and broad industries based on commonalities.
 The 16 Career Clusters organize academic and occupational knowledge and skills into a coherent course sequence and identify pathways from secondary schools to two- and four-year colleges, graduate schools, and the workplace.
 Students learn in school about what they can do in the future.
 This connection to future goals motivates students to work harder and enroll in more rigorous courses.

-USD 232 applys for the annual Perkins grant, which provides supplimental funding for technical equipment that focus on improving, expanding, or enhancing our pathways.
+USD 232 applies for the annual Perkins grant, which provides supplemental funding for technical equipment that focuses on improving, expanding, or enhancing our pathways.
 Our CTE Advisory Committee meets bi-annually to vote on funding allocations, pathway goals, and equipment recommendations.